Victrola vs. Crosley: Which Record Player Is Best For You?

 • Color: Different color options are available to choose from.

-I really like both of these record players due to their vibrant suitcase designs and tons of color options to choose from.
+Honestly speaking, both of these record players look really amazing due to their vibrant suitcase designs and nostalgic style that reflect the charm of old record players.

 Durability